mikaela0ng/readme/README.md

 - The Webapp should be depoyed on the node that is specified.

 ## Deploying Prometheus
-### Pre-requisites:
+#### Pre-requisites:
-   - Installing Helm
-      - Follow the instructions in the [Helm Website](https://helm.sh/docs/intro/install/) using Script
 - Setting up Prometheus using Helm
    - Create a "monitoring" namespace
 ```bash
 $ kubectl create namespace monitoring
 ```